baodaiqin/Universal-Graph-based-Biomedical-Knowledge-Enlargment/README.md

     - each path is annotated with its attention score "ATT",
     - each "HOP" represents a relationship between an entity pair (e.g., "COVID-19" and "D27_B_cells"),
     - each entity is marked by its UMLS UCI (e.g., "D27_B_cells///C1824668") (we just manually create a UCI "C0000000" for "COVID-19"),
-    - HOPs are connected by an intermediate entity (e.g., "C1824668" is the intermediate entity connecting "HOP1" and "HOP2"),
+    - HOPs are connected by a common intermediate entity (e.g., "C1824668" is the intermediate entity connecting "HOP1" and "HOP2"),
     - "PMID" and "PCMID" are attached to each "HOP" for checking its source paper.

 ~~~